evan-mason/drafter/README.md

 Next Features Priority
 -- Interval Refresh // 5 seconds but can be improved. // buggy
--- Next best pick Algorithm
--- fix the pages in the table resetting on refresh. // Fix will be to make it just one page for now.
+-- Next best pick Algorithm.
+Predictions are set but alg isn't working -- fix the pages in the table resetting on refresh. // Fix will be to make it just one page for now.
 This will have to be server side down the track to fix.
 -- hook up drafting function to the presenter page, which then sets the video into motion.
 -- remove placeholder objects for calls to the database repository.